designfrontier/pythia/README.md

 ```

 Just to reiterate: `.pythia-publish` will be called once per author and the last
-argument to it will be the authors email.
+argument to it will be the author's email.

 Also: the `.pythia-publish` file needs to be executable (`chmod +x .pythia-publish`)
 and located in the root of your project (which is where you should call pythia from).